-effectively defending.
-In some Anbar battlefields, uncontrolled deserts and riverside groves leave the Islamic State with clear reinforcement routes and fallback options.22 In Sinjar, the Syrian border offers the Islamic State a degree of sanctuary.
+battlefields, uncontrolled deserts and riverside groves leave the Islamic State with clear reinforcement routes and fallback options.22 In Sinjar, the Syrian border offers the Islamic State a degree of sanctuary.
 The Islamic State remains able to defend in areas where the Kurds are disunited and do not provide sufficient resources.
-23 And in areas such as Bayji,24 which backs onto the remote Jallam Desert and Hamrin Mountains, the Islamic State is also able confound attempts to dislodge it.
+23 And in areas such as Bayji,24 which backs onto the remote Iallam Desert and Hamrin Mountains, the Islamic State is also able confound attempts to dislodge it.
 The Islamic State exacerbates the challenge by extensively shaping terrain.
 It often impedes force movement by clogging mobility corridors with improvised minefields and destroying key bridges.25

 One unknown in the Islamic State defensive playbook is their true attitude toward civilians.
 They were unable to prevent the outflow of civilians from Tikrit, Jurf as-Sakr, and many other areas, but they have actively prevented the inhabitants of Mosul from leaving thanks to a variety of security measures.
 It is unclear whether this is because they want to prevent the depopulation of the Caliphate's biggest city or whether they are planning to use Mosul's residents as human shields or as a way to blunt airstrikes.
-The Islamic
+The Islamic State has never defended a populated

-22 See "ISIS Offensives in Ramadi City and Al-Asad Airbase in Al-Anbar, Iraq," Jessica Lewis, Ahmed Ali, and Sinan Adnan, December 24 2014.
+Airbase in Al-Anbar, Iraq," Jessica Lewis, Ahmed Ali, and Sinan Adnan, December 24, 2014.